 I know we live in a country which is independent since 1947, and giving tough competition to every country in each & every field.
 But we Indians have some culture, respect, tradition, standard of living and value in every aspects of life which makes us different from any other civilization of the world.
 And the very different way of living is really matters for Indians.

 Peoples in India (younger as well as older) really care and respect their seniors as well as their women & girls (specially).
 And we expect same in revert.
 We really care our daughters, sisters about what they should wear, what they should avoid, and what they should really ignore.
 I know you’re thinking about me how small town mentality I have.
 But, it isn’t.
-It is our culture to giving respect to every women even doesn’t know her.
+It is our culture to giving respect to every female even doesn’t know her.

 So, if you are an Indian female tourist, I better suggest you to wear our local cloths during trip.
 It is also very convenient for you to go into religious places as well as crowded places.
 Same follows for abroad solo travelers too, don’t wear provoke foreign cloths, try some Indian lifestyle this time and I can bet you’ll be more familiar with Indian culture & values.